Do Personal Injury Cases Go To Trial?

 Yes, it is possible to settle a personal injury case even if it goes to trial.
 In fact, many cases are settled during the trial process, often through negotiations between the parties or with the help of a mediator.
 However, settling a case during trial may require some compromises on both sides, and it is important to work with an experienced attorney who can help you navigate this process.

-Read More: What Does Personal Injury Protection Pay For?
+Read More: Is Personal Injury Protection Required In Alaska?

 Should I accept a settlement offer or go to trial for my personal injury case?